StephGit/techkaffi-playwright/slides.md

 ## Choose your character

-What is your preference for FE testing?
+What is your preference for End-to-End testing?

 <!--